10 Principles of Care

 3. Good care is beautiful.

-Here, ‘beautiful’ seems more appropriate than ‘aesthetic’, which has meaning that are perhaps not relevant to this piece.
+Here, ‘beautiful’ seems more appropriate than ‘aesthetic’, which has meanings that are perhaps not relevant to this piece.

 Providing care to someone who is sick or infirm goes to the very heart of what it means to be human.
 To help another person live and die with dignity is an inherently beautiful act.